alchemist-org/alchemist/readme.md

 ### Set up

-Create and set up `config.local.neon`.
-For example:
+Minimum set up is create `config.local.neon`.
+Then for for example:

 ```
 parameters: